 - I don’t think it’s really great for a 2 year old.
 The Koala Crate is definitely more for the 3-4 year old crowd, or even older if the child doesn’t have great fine motor control.

 - The option to buy individual crates!
 The “rainbow” crate was a huge hit and would be a really great birthday gift for some little ones we know, but you don’t have the option to buy individual boxes.
+(You can, however, buy individual items and other kits in their KiwiCo online store.)

 - I don’t think the additional books are worth the cost.